25 Best Things to Eat in Tokyo

 Yokochos

 There are other Yokochos, such as Nonbei Yokocho (or Drunkard’s Alley), Harmonica Yokocho (in Kichijoji, about 30 minutes away from Shinjuku), and Ebisu Yokocho.
-The food at these places is usually something simple, that can be made in such a small space, like sushi, yakitori, or barbecue.
+The food at these places is usually something simple that can be prepared in a small space, such as sushi, yakitori, or barbecue.

 Ebisu Yokocho is a more recent development of taverns and izakayas that attracts a younger crowd.
-Ebisu Yokocho was recommended to us by one of our bartenders and the experience felt genuine in comparison to the touristy nature of Omoide Yokocho (which you absolutely should still visit).
+Ebisu Yokocho was recommended to us by one of our bartenders, and the experience felt genuine in comparison to the touristy nature of Omoide Yokocho.
 Squeeze into any open spot you can find, order a highball, and enjoy Japanese culture in its real form.

 Chicken Wings at Ebisu Yokocho